shayen71421/sahrdayadashboard/blueprint.md

     *   This function will handle uploading the subject's PDF file to Firebase Storage with a structured name (e.g., `gs://college-website-27cf1.firebasestorage.app/[departmentId]/curriculum&Syllabus/[programId]/schemes/[schemeId]/semesters/[semesterId]/subjects/[subject-name].pdf`).
     *   **Add 'isLab' field to subject data:** Modify the subject data structure to include a boolean field, `isLab`, to indicate if a subject is a lab.
     *   After successful upload, it will add a new document to the "subjects" subcollection under the specified semester document, including the subject details and the downloaded URL of the uploaded PDF.
+    *   **Remove 'lab' subcollection creation in `addCurriculumSemester`:** Since subjects and labs are now integrated, remove the code that creates a separate 'lab' subcollection when adding a semester.
+*   **Implement fetching and displaying semesters for a selected scheme:**
     *   Update the UI in `/home/user/sahrdayadashboard/src/app/department-dashboard/[departmentId]/curriculum-syllabus/page.tsx` to allow users to specify if a subject is a lab (e.g., using a checkbox) and potentially visually distinguish labs.
     *   **Create a `getCurriculumSubjects` function:** Define an asynchronous function in `/home/user/sahrdayadashboard/src/utils/department_dashboard_function.js` that takes `departmentId`, `programId`, `schemeId`, and `semesterId` as arguments.
     *   This function will fetch all subject documents from the "subjects" subcollection for the given semester.